 Q: How much does it cost to register with SDA?

-A: All applicants pay a $105 application fee.
-Licensing fees are $330 if you are registering before October 1and $165 if after October 1.
+A: All applicants pay a $105 file application fee.
+In the temporary licence category, you pay by the month.
+The cost is $27.50/month to a maximum of 3 months.
+Licensing fees for the full practicing licence category are $330 for the full licensing year and $165 half year rate if after October 1.
 If you resign from SDA before October 1, you are eligible to receive a refund of half of your licensing fee.
-If you are writing the Canadian Dietetic Registration Exam, there is a $525 exam fee.
+If you are writing the Canadian Dietetic Registration Exam, there is a $600 exam fee.

 Q: Why are there late fees?